Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us03/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US02 - As an HRM, I want to register a job." as there must be at least one job for the HRM to choose when register a collaborator.
+* There is a dependency on "US02 - As an HRM, I want to register a job." as there must be at least one job for the HRM to choose, when he registers a collaborator.

 ### 1.5 Input and Output Data